zywang-cosmo/GalaxyBiasRenormalization/README.md

-# Galaxy bias renormalizaiton and field-level interpretation
+# Galaxy Bias Renormalizaiton and Field-level Implementation
 Please find the poster for Cosmo24 here.